Form

 Form data evaluation.

-The application will modify the form data when it is captured into the $_GET, $_POST, and $_REQUEST variables.
-The adjustments are applied to the same reference.
+This application will modify the form data as it is captured into the $_GET, $_POST, and $_REQUEST variables.
+Modifications are applied to the same request.
 Therefore, you may need to change your old habits of interacting with the raw form data from PHP.
-We perform these operations before your form processing to secure and clean the data, so that it can be safely written to a file.
+We perform these operations prior to your form processing to secure and clean the data so that it can be safely written to a file.

-This application will evaluate each value passed to the $_GET, $_POST, and $_REQUEST variables and attempt to convert it to an integer or float value if it is a valid number string, and will convert the strings 'false', 'null', and 'true' to literal false, null, and true.
+This application will evaluate each value passed to the $_GET, $_POST, and $_REQUEST variables and attempt to convert it to an integer or float value if it’s a valid number string, and will convert the strings 'false', 'null', and 'true' to the literal false, null, and true.
 This conversion is done by the e() function.

-Such strict comparisons are allowed in this application and will produce correct results:
+Such strict comparisons are allowed in this application.
+They will produce correct results:

 if (true === $_POST['is']['active'] && 1 === $_POST['status']) {